michaelcaterisano/BeatPeggiator-dev/README.md

 #### Installation:

-Open Logic Pro and create a new track.
+Open Logic Pro and create a new software instrument track.
 Add the Scripter plugin to the track.
 Open Scripter, and click the "Open Script in Editor" button.
-Delete the code, then paste in the code from the file [Beatpeggiator.js](https://github.com/michaelcaterisano/BeatPeggiator/blob/master/BeatPeggiator.js), then hit `Run Script`.
-Don't forget to hit `Run Script` (otherwise the code will not run)!
-Otherwise the code will not run.
-Close the Editor, then choose "Save as" from the Scripter dropdown menu name it whatever you like.
-Now BeatPeggiator will be available as a preset in the Scripter plugin in all your Logic projects.
+Delete the code, then paste in the code from the file [Beatpeggiator.js](https://github.com/michaelcaterisano/BeatPeggiator/blob/master/BeatPeggiator.js).
+Hit the `Run Script` button.
+Don't forget to hit `Run Script`, otherwise the code will not run!
+Close the Editor, then choose "Save as" from the Scripter dropdown menu name choose a name (I recommend "BeatPeggiator").
+Now BeatPeggiator will be available as a preset in the Scripter plugin in all of your Logic projects.

 #### Description: